Differential Galois groups of $G$-connections with Coxeter singularities: Rational canonical form

 Choose $u$ such that $u^h=t$, and consider a ramified cover $\cK_b/\cK$ such that $\check{\rho}(u)$ is an element of $T(\cK_b)$.
 (If $G$ is of adjoint type, one can take $b=h$; otherwise, one needs to pass to $b=2h$.)
 One obtains

-Kostant has shown that the elements of $\fg_i$ are either nilpotent or regular semisimple and that they are regular semisimple precisely when they have a nonzero projection on every root space of height congruent to $i$ modulo $h$ \cite{Kostant59}.
+Kostant has shown that the elements of $\fg_i$ are either nilpotent or regular semisimple and that they are regular semisimple precisely when they have a nonzero projection onto every root space of height congruent to $j$ modulo $h$ \cite{Kostant59}.
 Moreover, if $X,X'\in\fg_i$ are regular semisimple, then $X'$ is $T$-conjugate to $\lambda X$ for some nonzero $\lambda$.
 It follows that the analogous statements hold for the Iwahori grading.
-In particular, fundamental strata based at $x_I$ of depth $r/h$ (for $(r,h)=1$) are actually regular.
+In particular, fundamental strata based at $x_I$ of depth $r/h$ (for $\gcd(r,h)=1$) are actually regular.
 Moreover, since $\beta^0\in\fg_{x_I}(-1/h)$ is regular semisimple, its centraliser in $\fg(\cK)$ is a Cartan subalgebra which corresponds to a regular conjugacy class $[w]$ in $W$.
 As $e^{-2\pi i r/h}$ is a regular eigenvalue of $[w]$, we must have that $[w]$ is the Coxeter class.
 Thus, we have shown that every connection of slope $r/h$ is Coxeter toral.
+This completes the proof of Theorem~\ref{t:CoxToral}.